dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/implementation/key-storage-providers.md

 ---

-`MyKeysContext` is the `DBContext` defined in the preceding code sample.
-If you're using a `DBContext` with a different name, substitute your `DBContext` name for `MyKeysContext`.
+`MyKeysContext` is the `DbContext` defined in the preceding code sample.
+If you're using a `DbContext` with a different name, substitute your `DbContext` name for `MyKeysContext`.

 The `DataProtectionKeys` class/entity adopts the structure shown in the following table.